 - Cilantro or mint for serving

-Combine 1 tablespoon garam masala, 1 teaspoon salt, ½ teaspoon cumin, coriander, and pepper in a 1-gallon zipper-lock bag.
+- Combine 1 tablespoon garam masala, 1 teaspoon salt, ½ teaspoon cumin, ½ teaspoon coriander, and ½ teaspoon pepper in a 1-gallon zipper-lock bag.
 Toss the spices around to combine.
 Add lamb and shake to coat.
-Add yogurt, seal bag, and massage meat to coat.
+Add 1 cup yogurt, seal bag, and massage meat to coat.
 Transfer bag to refrigerator and marinate for 1 hour or up to overnight.

 - Heat 2 tablespoons oil in a 12-inch sauté pan over medium.
 Add 1 sliced onion and remaining 1 teaspoon salt; cook until softened and starting to brown, 8–10 minutes, stirring occasionally.

 - Reduce heat to medium-low and add 4 chopped cloves garlic, 1 minced serrano, and 1 tablespoon grated ginger; cook stirring frequently until onions are softened and golden brown, about 7 minutes.